dis-moi/websites/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 12.9.1 =
+= 13.2 =
-Release Date: January 21st, 2020
+Release Date: March 3rd, 2020

+In Yoast SEO 13.2, you’ll find a number of checks moved to the WordPress Site Health tool.
+Site Health was introduced in WordPress 5.2 as a way to help site owners and managers get a sense of how their site is doing, technically speaking.
+Find out more about these changes in [our 13.2 release post](https://yoa.st/release-13-2)!

+Enhancements:

+* Adds the capability to view Site Health to the SEO Manager role.
+* Adds a cURL minimal version check to Site Health.
+* Moves the "The postname is present in your permalink"-notification from the SEO Dashboard to Site Health.
+* Moves the "You are using the default WordPress tagline"-notification from the SEO Dashboard to Site Health.
+* Moves the "Your site is indexable"-notification and widget from the SEO dashboard to Site Health.
+* Improves the usability of the "Your site is indexable" Site Health check.
+* Adds error handling for the "Your site is indexable" status request.
+* Adds an ID to the FAQ sections in the Schema output.

 Bugfixes:

-* Fixes a bug where a notification would be shown that Gutenberg was outdated when the latest version of Gutenberg was already installed.

-= 12.9 =
-Release Date: January 21st, 2020

-Today, we’re releasing Yoast SEO 12.9.
-In this release, you’ll find a number of bug fixes and enhancements.
-Among other things, you’ll find a renamed snippet preview with clearer settings.
-Find out what else is new in [our 12.9 release post](https://yoa.st/release-12-9)!

-Other:

-* Renames the 'Snippet preview' to 'Google preview'.
-* Replaces the Google preview mode switcher toggle with radio buttons.
+* Removes the "Check headers"-tool from the Yoast Admin bar menu, as it is no longer available.

-= 12.8.1 =
+= 13.1 =
-Release Date: January 15th, 2020
+Release Date: February 18th, 2020

+Yoast SEO 13.1 is out today!
+In this plugin, you’ll find several fixes and enhancements, mostly focused at improving our Schema.org structured data implementation.
+Learn more about the latest versions of Yoast SEO in [our 13.1 release post](https://yoa.st/release-13-1)!

 Bugfixes:

-* Fixes a bug where the Yoast SEO metabox would not be shown on custom post types and taxonomies when the settings of our plugin were never saved before.
-* Fixes a bug where the default titles for custom post types and taxonomies were not shown in the Search Appearance settings when the settings of our plugin were never saved before.

-= 12.8 =
-Release Date: January 7th, 2020

-Welcome to another year of helping you achieve your goals with your site!
-Today, it’s time for the first in a long line of releases planned for 2020: Yoast SEO 12.8.
-In this release, you’ll find a number of bug fixes and performance enhancements.
-Find out more about this release in [our 12.8 release post](https://yoa.st/release-12-8)!

-Bugfixes:

-* Fixes a bug where clicking the notification center buttons would result in an incorrect icon and a misplaced focus style for the dismiss and restore buttons.
-* Fixes a bug where `create` and `update` actions would be done twice on multisite environments in combination with MultilingualPress.
-* Fixes a bug where an empty page title would cause the breadcrumbs schema to set a wrong url.
+* Fixes a bug where the HowTo schema name was incorrectly set to the page title.
-* Fixes a bug where author archives for authors without post would show up in the search results, even though the "Show archives for authors without posts in search results?" option was enabled.
-* Fixes a bug where the styling was missing from admin error notices in WordPress 5.3.
+* Fixes a bug where the "force rewrite titles" option would remove the title tag in svg tags.
+Props to [stodorovic](https://github.com/stodorovic)
-* Fixes a bug where the results of the images alt attribute SEO assessment in the Classic Editor were incorrect when the image did not have an alt attribute but did have a title attribute.

 Enhancements:

-* Optimizes the options retrieval processes.
-Props to [Alex Bouma](https://alex.bouma.dev/) for his testing and suggestions.
+* Sets the Schema HowTo name and Article headline to the post title with a fallback to "No title".
-* Adds the possibility to declare an identifier when integrating with the Schema output.
+* Adds the `inLanguage` property to the schema CreativeWork pieces.
+* Removes a duplicate directory from the composer autoload classmap configuration.
+Props to [szepeviktor](https://github.com/szepeviktor)
+* Improves the copy for the paginated comments Site Health check.

 Other:

-* Fixes the documentation in the Schema HowTo file.
-Props to [timvaniersel](https://github.com/timvaniersel).
-* Fixes the documentation in the Breadcrumbs file.
-Props to [alfiosalanitri](https://github.com/alfiosalanitri).
-* Moves the paginated comments notice from the dashboard to WordPress' Site Health screen.

-= Earlier versions =
-For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).
+* Removes the Search Console item from the admin menu and the toolbar menu.